Agent Agreement – Terms and Conditions

 2.3 Deemed Conflicts

-An Agent Firm will be deemed to be in a conflict of interest when the Agent Firm engages in work that is directly or indirectly contrary to the interests of the Director and/or of the Attorney General of Canada, including, but not limited to:
+An Agent Firm is deemed to be in a conflict of interest whenever the Agent Firm engages in work that is directly or indirectly contrary to the interests of the Director and/or of the Attorney General of Canada, including, but not limited to:

 2.4 Conflict, Real or Apparent - Duty to Notify

-In a situation where there may be a conflict of interest, or the appearance of a conflict of interest, the Contact Agent must advise the Agent Supervisor immediately.
-The Agent Supervisor will assess and recommend to the Director whether it is necessary to suspend or terminate the Agent Firm’s Agreement to avoid a conflict of interest or the appearance of a conflict of interest.
+In a situation where there may be a conflict of interest, real or apparent, the Contact Agent must immediately advise their Agent Supervisor.
+The Agent Supervisor will assess the situation and recommend to the Director whether it warrants the suspension of or the termination of the Agent Firm's Agreement to avoid a conflict of interest or the appearance of a conflict of interest.

-The Contact Agent must also notify the Agent Supervisor immediately when any individual within the Agent Firm:
+The Contact Agent must also notify immediately their Agent Supervisor whenever any individual within the Agent Firm:

 2.5 Allegation of a Conflict of Interest – Duty to Notify

-The Contact Agent must advise the Agent Supervisor without delay if an enforcement agency, a member of the court, or a member of the public raises a concern about or objects to an alleged conflict of interest involving any individual within the Agent Firm.
-The Agent Supervisor will determine whether it is necessary to transfer the file to another agent.
+The Contact Agent must advise their Agent Supervisor immediately if an enforcement agency, a member of the court, or a member of the public raises a concern about or objects to an alleged conflict of interest involving any individual within the Agent Firm.
+The Agent Supervisor will determine whether it is necessary to transfer the file.

 3.1 General

-Candidates are selected based on the results of the application they submit in response to notices of opportunities; all applicants, including incumbents, must provide a completed application with supporting documents, and clearly demonstrate how they meet the PPSC criteria.
+The PPSC presents opportunities for Fixed-Term Agreements on a competitive basis.
+The Director decides to retain Agents when and where business cases warrant; consequently, prospective Agents are selected based on the results of the application they submit in response to Notices of Opportunities.
+All applicants, including incumbents, must provide a completed application with supporting documents, and clearly demonstrate how they meet the PPSC criteria.

-Agents who fail to submit an application for the location(s) in which they currently provide prosecutorial services will be deemed to have resigned.
+Agents Firms that fail to submit an application for the location(s) in which they currently provide prosecutorial services are deemed to have resigned at the conclusion of their Agreement.

 3.2 Status and Authority of an Agent